afids/afids-protocol-original/protocol.md

 ![alt text](figures/09_LILMS.png "09.
 Left Inferior Lateral Mesencephalic Sulcus")

 ## 10. Culmen [midline]
+   * Click to jump to AC landmark and place using the sagittal view
    * most superior point of cerebellar vermis; one of the vermian lobules

 ![alt text](figures/10_culmen.png "10.
 Culmen")

 ## 11. Intermammillary sulcus [midline]
+   * Click to jump to AC landmark and place using the sagittal view
-  * Midpoint between the mamillary bodies
+   * Midpoint between the mamillary bodies; remember to place at the border of the grey matter

 ![alt text](figures/11_IMS.png "11.
 Intermammillary sulcus")